-Vail can justifiably claim to be one of North America’s top resorts for a luxury ski holiday, not least for its extensive skiing, with over 5,200 acres of terrain.
+Vail can justifiably claim to be one of North America’s top resorts, not least for its extensive skiing, with over 5,200 acres of varied terrain.

 There are trails for all abilities and accommodation for all group sizes and due to the way the resort has been laid out in front of the mountain, you never have far to walk to the nearest lift from any of the village areas on your Vail ski holiday.